Clery Act Information

 The Federal Crime Awareness and Campus Security Act of 1990 (Right-To-Know Act)

 Clery Act of 1990

-In efforts to increase safety on campus and adhere to federal regulations, Utica College complies with the policies laid out in the Clery Act of 1990.
+In efforts to increase safety on campus and adhere to federal regulations, Utica University complies with the policies laid out in the Clery Act of 1990.
 The Clery act dictates that campus crime must be reported annually, to ensure that the community is informed and alert to situations occurring on campus, or at campus sponsored events.
 A key component to this legislature is the cooperation from individuals on campus, in reporting crimes, suspicious activity, and perceived threats.

 Campus Security Authorities

 Campus Security Authorities are individuals on campus who work closely with the students, staff, and other community members.
 These individuals are required, by law, to report crime to the safety authority on campus.
 As mandated reporters these individuals help alert Campus Safety to crime on campus, and respond with appropriate action.